DKTJONATHAN/TheReport/src/content/posts/CAT-ticketing-suspended.md

 ## NAIROBI, Kenya – Crisis Unfolds at Kasarani

 The Confederation of African Football (CAF) has suspended ticket sales for all upcoming matches at the Moi International Sports Centre, Kasarani, following a series of alarming safety breaches during the recent Kenya vs. Morocco match in the CHAN 2024 tournament.
-This decisive action, announced by sports journalist Carol Radull on X, comes in response to a broken gate, unauthorized fan entries, overcrowding, media centre invasions, and the deployment of tear gas, casting a shadow over the upcoming Kenya vs. Zambia fixture scheduled for next Sunday.
+This decisive action, comes in response to a broken gate, unauthorized fan entries, overcrowding, media centre invasions, and the deployment of tear gas, casting a shadow over the upcoming Kenya vs. Zambia fixture scheduled for next Sunday.
 With CAF launching a thorough investigation, football enthusiasts are advised to watch from home as the situation unfolds, raising concerns about Kenya's readiness to co-host the 2027 Africa Cup of Nations.

 <figure class="featured,image">
   <img